ihenrywu/100things/source/index.rst

 100 Things I Wish I'd Known in My First Year in Vancouver
 ============================================================

-``Version: 2.1`` ``Updated: 2023-08-14``
+``Version: 2.1.1`` ``Updated: 2023-08-16``

 If you're stepping into Sauder, UBC, or Vancouver for the first time, it's natural to feel jittery.
-Hey, I was in your shoes once!
+Hey, we were in your shoes once!
 Coming to UBC marked my first time in Vancouver (and Canada) too.
 And, looking back, having a cheat sheet of sorts would've certainly eased my nerves.
 Hence, that is the origin of this note.

 .. figure:: exhibit/NewcomerTips.png
    :align: center

 Oh, and while the title promises 100 things, we aren't there yet.
 But we're on our way!
 It is an iterative process.
-If any introduction is not detailed enough or if you believe an important topic has been omitted, please feel free to contact me, or provide me the content directly.
-I will update the note as soon as possible and credit your contribution.
+If any introduction is not detailed enough or if you believe an important topic has been omitted, please feel free to contact me, or provide me the content directly. we will update the note as soon as possible and credit your contribution: :ref:`Contributors`.

 Drop me a mail at ihenrywu.ca#gmail.com or contact me on `LinkedIn <https://www.linkedin.com/in/ihenrywu/>`_.
 Let's create this list of 100 things together.

 .. warning::